ElektraInitiative/libelektra/doc/keynames/README.md

 1. Any key name that is below `system:/elektra`:
    These key names are reserved for Elektra's internals.
    Each of these keys has a very specific purpose that is defined globally for all of Elektra.
-   Using such a key name automatically caries this meaning.
+   Using such a key name automatically carries this meaning.
-   Even outside the context in which Elektra uses these directly, you should never use `system:/eletkra` keys for other purposes.
+   Even outside the context in which Elektra uses these directly, you should never use `system:/elektra` keys for other purposes.
-2. Any key name contains the key name part `®elektra`:
+2. Any key name containing the key name part `®elektra`:
    These key names are reserved, but their meaning depends on the context.
    Similar to the [METADATA.ini](../METADATA.ini) file for metadata, some conventions for these key names are defined in [reserved name document]().